 - Full kitchen

 - Washing machine

-Bananaquit’s chef, Cyrille, has a reputation as the best home-cook in Soufriere, and we think it’s richly deserved.
+The chef has a reputation as the best home-cook in Soufriere, and we think it’s richly deserved.
 Arrive to a simple welcoming meal - perhaps jerk chicken with a green fig salad, and lime pie for afters.
-The formal table seats 8 comfortably, but you can also dine outside on the terrace where you’ll be joined by grackles, the eponymous bananaquits and Antillean finches.
+There's a more formal table inside, or dine outside on the terrace accompanied by grackles and bananaquits (colourful finches).

-For drinks that bring it home you’re in the tropics there are fresh juices (tamarind and soursop), rum punch (of course), or cocoa tea - a supremely indulgent local drink made with milk, cinnamon, cardamom and cloves as well as freshly ground cocoa.
+Fresh drinks bring it home you’re in the tropics: tamarind and soursop juice, rum punch (of course), or cocoa tea - a supremely indulgent local drink made with milk, cinnamon, cardamom and cloves as well as freshly ground cocoa.

 A shopping pack can be supplied to get you started (extra charge).
 If you’re happy to do your own shopping for everything else, Soufriere has 2 small supermarkets, a fruit and veg market, a bakery and a weekly fish market.
 Or make up a list and ask staff to collect groceries (there's a 15% charge on top of cost of groceries).

 There are various restaurants at Anse Chastenet beach a short drive away, and a few in Soufriere.

 - Children's meals

 - Full kitchen